sagemath/trac_to_gh/Issue 173.md

 # Issue 173: mathematica raises matrices / QQ to large powers much more quickly than SAGE

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/173

 Original creator: was